Sanglorian/orcus/Orcus Player Options - current.md

 The game refers to a passive check total as a **score**.

-For example, if a 1st-level character has a Wisdom of 15 and training in Perception, he or she has a passive Perception score of 17.
+For example, if a 1st-level character has a Wisdom of 15 and training in Perception, they have a passive Perception score of 17.

 ## Combining Skill Attempts